 If you have any questions about using fill lighting, let us know in the comments.

-Also, I love good news, so if my photography lighting tips have helped you to understand what is fill light in photography, share that too.
+Also, I love good news, so if my photography lighting tips have helped you to understand how to use fill for portrait photography, share that too.

 I don’t do very much portrait photography, I just put the family in front of the camera and snap away.
 Your tutorial has given me food for thought on where I position the family and how to use the light more effectively.
 If you use an off camera flash do you need an accessory to act as a hot shoe for the flash?